PaulleDemon/AWS-deployment/UsingEnvironment.md

 >    └── ...
 >```

-Now to use go to settings.py copy all the sensitive information such as RDS Host, password, username etc, and add it to `.env` file in the above shown format.
+Now to use go to settings.py copy all the sensitive information such as RDS Host, password, username, etc, and add it to `.env` file in the above-shown format.

 Now use pip install and install `django-dotenv` and add it to `requirements.txt`
 ```
 pip install django-dotenv
 ```

-Now open manage.py file and add the following line under main `dotenv.read_dotenv()` dont forget to import dotenv
+Now open manage.py file and add the following line under main `dotenv.read_dotenv()` don't forget to import dotenv

 ```python
 import os